First voyage of James Cook: Australian coast

 Cook then set course westwards, intending to strike for Van Diemen's Land (present-day Tasmania, sighted by Tasman) to establish whether or not it formed part of the fabled southern continent.
 However, they were forced to maintain a more northerly course owing to prevailing gales, and sailed on until 19 April 1770 when land was sighted at 6 a.m.
 After further observation, Cook named the land Point Hicks, after the officer who first sighted land.
-This point was on the south-eastern coast of the Australian continent, and therefore Cook's expedition became the first recorded Europeans to have encountered its eastern coastline.
+This point was on the south-eastern coast of the Australian continent, and therefore Cook's expedition became the first recorded Europeans to have encountered its eastern coastline (though previous Dutch explorers had mapped the north, west and much of the south coast).
 In his journal, Cook recorded the event thus:

 the Southermost Point of land we had in sight which bore from us W1/4S I judged to lay in the Latitude of 38°..0' S° and in the Longitude of 211°..07' W t from the Meridian of Greenwich.
 I have named it Point Hicks, because Lieut t Hicks was the first who discover'd this land.

 Cook calculated that Van Diemen's Land ought to lie due south of their position, but having found the coastline trending to the south-west, recorded his doubt that this landmass was connected to it.

 The landmark of this sighting is generally reckoned to be a point lying about half-way between the present-day towns of Orbost and Mallacoota on the south-eastern coast of the state of Victoria.
 A survey done in 1843 ignored or overlooked Cook's earlier naming of the point, giving it the name Cape Everard.
 On the 200th anniversary of the sighting, the name was officially changed back to Point Hicks.
 Nevertheless, it is likely that Cook's "Point of land" was somewhat to the south-west of today's Point Hicks.

 The ship's log recorded that land was sighted at 6 a.m. on Thursday 19 April 1770.
 Cook's log used the nautical date, which, during the 18th century, assigned the same date to all ship's events from noon to noon, first p.m. and then a.m.
 That nautical date began twelve hours before the midnight beginning of the like-named civil date.
 Furthermore, Cook did not adjust his nautical date to account for circumnavigation of the globe until he had travelled a full 360° relative to the longitude of his home British port, either toward the east or west.
 Because he travelled west on his first voyage, this a.m. nautical date was the morning of a civil date 14 hours slow relative to his home port (port−14h).
 Because the south-east coast of Australia is now regarded as being 10 hours ahead relative to Britain, that date is now called Friday, 20 April.